trtoledo/Top_10_NYSE_Stocks-cli-app/spec.md

-# Specifications for the CLI Assessment
+# Specifications for the CLI Assessment!

 Specs:
 - [x] Have a CLI for interfacing with the application